The Right Amount of Integration

 Going waaay back to at least the 1960s, the argument in favor of "separates" has been that you can upgrade individual components in your system as needed and your resources allow.
 If and when you need more power, you can sell or repurpose your old power amp and get a new one.
 Rinse, repeat as needed.

 In other words, the more the functionality in a system is separated, the greater opportunity there is to refine it incrementally.
 This was the case stretching way back when, and it may even be more relevant than ever.
-The digital audio space in particular, especially with respect to streamers and Bluetooth codecs, continues to change quickly.
+The digital audio space in particular continues to change quickly, especially with respect to streamers and Bluetooth codecs.
 This means that an all-in-one box you buy today may be effectively obsolete much sooner than you expect.

 AVA is a company that builds audio equipment for the long haul.
 A lot of our gear has been in service for decades, and that’s by design.
 In addition, and probably more importantly, we are focused on the Stuff That Really Matters™ to sound quality.
 Or, to use a term from information technology, we are interested in solving audio's last mile problems.